-Proximity to the new BRT line makes areas more productive, and hence we see employment opportunities shifting to these areas.
+The results showed that proximity to the new BRT line makes areas more productive, and hence we see employment opportunities shifting to these areas.
 Market access of consumers increases throughout the city, but most prominently next to the BRT line.
-This results in a decrease in wages next to the BRT, as the supply of workers increases and employers need to provide fewer incentives to get people to work here.
 Figure 1 below depicts these results.